AndrewDPohl/rspec_testing_app/readme.md

 ## Challenges

 We'll build off a rails app with auth.
-Fork and clone the [rails_auth app](github.com/sf-wdi-22-23/rails_auth).
-If you already have rails_auth_development and rails_auth_test databases, drop those before you `rake db:create`.
+Fork and clone this app.

 **Model Method Tests**
   ```ruby